MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-local-context.md

 ```

+## Sample script with local context

 With local context enabled, stored parameter values can be omitted from subsequent commands.
-Local context reduces the number of potential errors and ultimately leads to improving your in-tool experience.
+Local context also reduces the number of potential errors and ultimately leads to improving your in-tool experience.

-### Sample script with local context

 ```azurecli